prospero-x/ComparableFarsiWords/README.md

 | U+0698 |ژ| "zhe", used only in Farsi |
 | U+06AF |گ| "gaf", used only in Farsi |

 This explains the sporadic assignments of Unicode Values to Farsi characters.
-When a Farsi character **shared by Arabic**, it can be represented using an Arabic character, whose values is at the lower-end of the Arabic Unicode Block.
-On the other hand, when a Farsi character is **not used in Arabic**, a Unicode value from the upper-end of the Arabic Unicode Block is used.
+When a Farsi character is **shared by Arabic**, it can be represented using an Arabic character, which has a value at the lower-end of the Arabic Unicode Block.
+On the other hand, when a Farsi character is **not used in Arabic**, a Unicode value from the upper-end of the Arabic Unicode Block must be used.

 Therefore, Unicode values of Farsi Characters cannot be relied on to establish order between the characters.
 Hence the this project.